Stroke Systems of Care

-- Establishing a network of professionals that will encourage and support collaboration among stroke care providers in Kentucky.
+- Establishing a network of professionals that will encourage and support collaboration among stroke care providers.

-- Providing opportunities to share information and resources related to stroke program development and proficiency across the continuum of care in Kentucky.
+- Providing opportunities to share information and resources related to stroke program development and proficiency across the continuum of care.

 - Promoting quality, improving outcomes and standardization of acute stroke care through collegiality and use of evidence-based practice guidelines.

 SEQIP was created in 2009 as a statewide voluntary stroke quality improvement initiative of the Kentucky Heart Disease and Stroke Prevention Task Force – Cardiovascular Health (CVH) Delivery Systems Subcommittee and the American Heart Association/American Stroke Association (AHA/ASA).
-SEQIP initiated a voluntary participation in a stroke registry for hospitals, the first in Kentucky.
-SEQIP has grown from 16 hospitals in 2009 to 40 hospitals in 2020.
+SEQIP initiated voluntary participation in a stroke registry for hospitals, the first in Kentucky.
+SEQIP has grown from 16 participating hospitals in 2009 to over 40 hospitals in 2022.

-In 2012, Kentucky Statue KRS 211.575 became law and requires all certified stroke centers to report to the registry each case of stroke seen at their facility.
+In 2012, Kentucky Statute KRS 211.575 became law, and enactment in the 2022 legislative session requires all certified stroke centers to report to the registry each case of stroke seen in their facility.
 Then annually, the Kentucky Department for Public Health provides a report of SEQIPs data and any related findings and recommendations to the Governor and to the Legislative Research Commission.

 Participation in SEQIP is voluntary and open to all hospitals and stakeholders in Kentucky and surrounding areas.
 Membership does not require registry participation.
 Membership is free.
 If you are interested in improving stroke systems of care in The Commonwealth and surrounding states, we would love to have you as a member.